Learn about pre-existing conditions

 A pre-existing condition is any injury or illnesses that your pet shows symptoms of before coverage begins.
 You don't need to formally know the name of the condition for it to be considered pre-existing.
 Pre-existing conditions are not covered by any pet insurance providers.

-To help sick pets get better, we at Trupanion just look for any condition that presented before enrolling in a policy or during the waiting periods (5 days for injuries, 30 days for illnesses) to determine what is a pre-existing condition and not eligible for coverage.
+To help sick pets get better, we at Trupanion just look for any condition that presented before coverage goes into effect to determine what is a pre-existing condition and therefore not eligible for coverage.